PHPCSStandards/.github/README.md

         **Inputs**:
         + `strict`: Optional.
 Whether to enable strict mode.
 Defaults to "false".
     2. [actionlint] which runs a static analysis check on GitHub Actions workflow files only.
+        _Note: this check does not have a configuration file requirement._
+* [`reusable-findtokenprops.yml`][reusable-findtokenprops] to find any uses of the PHPCS static `Tokens::$groupName` properties.
+    These properties have been (soft) deprecated since PHP_CodeSniffer 4.0.0 and should no longer be used in code bases which have dropped support for PHP_CodeSniffer 3.x.
-        _Note: this is the only check without a configuration file requirement._
+    _Note: this check does not have a configuration file requirement._

 Example configuration files for most of these can be found in the root directory of this repository.